 We don’t believe you get there through vision and mission statements.

-When you strip away the platitudes from these documents, what’s left typically boils down to business’s wanting to become or remain the leader of the competitor pack.
+When you strip away the platitudes from these documents, what’s left typically boils down to business’s wanting to become the leader of the competitor pack.
 It is certainly a valiant goal for every business but as a brand strategy this way of thinking aims too low.
 It locks you into a brand solely based on the needs of the business, not that of the customer.
 More often than not these statements only address the customer in terms of the business’s agenda.

 We believe in finding where your customers needs interconnect with your own.